dipy/dipy/doc/index.rst

         </a>
 	</div>

 So, how similar are your bundles to the real anatomy?
-Learn how to optimize your analysis as we did to create the fornix of the figure above by reading the tutorials in our :ref:`gallery <examples>`.
+Learn how to optimize your analysis as we did to create the fornix of the figure above, by reading the tutorials in our :ref:`gallery <examples>`.

 See :ref:`older highlights <old_highlights>`.